-7. Federal law, state law, professional practice acts and in-field certification requirements are followed regarding:

-- a.
-Professional or non-professional licenses and qualifications required to provide the services offered.
-If it is determined that a service requiring licensure or certification by State law is being provided by an unlicensed staff, it is the responsibility of the organization to comply with DBHDD Policy regarding Licensing and Certification Requirements and the Reporting of Practice Act Violations. - b.
-Laws governing hours of work such as but not limited to the Fair Labor Standards Act. - 8.
+- b.
+Licenses and credentials are current as required by the field. - 8.
+Federal law, state law, professional practice acts and in-field certification requirements are followed regarding: - a.
+Professional or non-professional licenses and qualifications are required to provide the services offered.
+If it is determined that a service requiring licensure or certification by State Law is being provided by an unlicensed staff, it is the responsibility of the organization to comply with DBHDD Policy regarding Licensing and Certification Requirements and the Reporting of Practice Act Violations. - b.
+Laws governing hours of work such as but not limited to the Fair Labor Standards Act. - 9.
 Job descriptions are in place for all personnel that include: - a.
 Qualifications for the job; - b.
 Duties and responsibilities; - c.
 Competencies required; - d.
 Expectations regarding quality and quantity of work; and - e.
-Documentation that the individual staff has reviewed, understands, and is working under a job description specific to the work performed within the organization. - 9.
-There is evidence that a national criminal records check (NCIC) is completed for all employees who provide services, supports, care and treatment to individuals served within the organization.
+Documentation that the individual staff has reviewed, understands, and is working under a job description specific to the work performed within the organization. - 10. a.
+There is evidence that a national criminal records check (NCIC) is completed for all employees, to include contractors/subcontractors and their employees and volunteers who work directly with the individuals, who provide services, supports, care and treatment to individuals served within the organization.
 The applicant should submit fingerprints prior to employment or if circumstances justify delay, within 10 business days of the employee's start date.
-DBHDD Policy, Criminal History Records Checks for Contractors is followed and fingerprints are obtained by electronic fingerprint submission through Cogent Systems.
-Seewww.ga.cogentid.com under the link "How to Enroll your Agency or Business".
+DBHDD Policy 04-104, Criminal History Records Check for Contractors is followed and fingerprints are obtained by electronic fingerprint submission through Cogent Systems.
+See www.ga.cogentid.com;

-- a.
+b.
 There is mandatory disqualification from providing services for DBHDD for a minimum of five (5) years from the date of conviction, a plea of nolo contendere, or release from incarceration or probation, whichever is later.
-Refer to DBHDD Policy, Criminal History Records Checks for Contractors for list of crimes that restricts employment as a contractor or contractor's employee. - b.
-DBHDD contractors or their employees are permanently ineligible to provide services for DBHDD if they have ever been convicted of abuse, neglect or maltreatment of a child, an individual receiving services, or a patient. - c.
-Contractors or their employees may be ineligible to provide services for DBHDD, if the criminal history record indicates any of the following that have direct relevancy to the responsibilities or duties of the position (Policy 04-104): - 1.
-Any other conviction or pattern of convictions - 2.
-A pattern of recent arrests; or - 3.
-A significant recent arrest (disqualification until charge is resolved). - d.
-Contractors or their employees that have been convicted of a criminal drug offense will be ineligible to provide services for DBHDD as follows - 1.
-Disqualification to provide services in any position for a period of two (2) years from the date of conviction for the first offense - 2.
-Disqualification to provide services in any position for a period of five (5) years from the most recent conviction for the second or subsequent offense.
-(Note: For purposes of this disqualification, "conviction" does not include treatment under Georgia First Offender Act or a plea of Nolo Contendere). - 10.
-The organization has policies, procedures and documentation practices detailing all human resources practices, including but not limited to: - a.
+Refer to DBHDD Policy 04-104, Criminal History Records Checks for Contractors for a list of crimes that restricts employment as a DBHDD contractor or contractor's employee.

+- 11. The organization has policies, procedures and documentation practices detailing all human resources practices, including but not limited to: - a.
 Processes for determining staff qualifications including: - i.
 License or certification status; - ii.
 Training; - iii.
 Experience; and - iv.
 Competence. - b.
 Processes for managing personnel information and records which should include but not be limited to: - i.
 Criminal records checks (including process for reporting CRC status change); - ii.
 Drivers license checks; and - iii.
 Annual TB testing (for all staff providing direct support). - c.
 Provisions for and documentation of: - i.
 Timely orientation of personnel; - ii.
-Periodic assessment and development of training needs; - 1.
-Development of activities responding to those needs; and - iii.
+Periodic assessment and development of training needs; - a) Development of activities responding to those needs; and - iii.
 Annual work performance evaluations. - d.
 Provisions for sanctioning and removal of staff when: - i.
 Staff are determined to have deficits in required competencies; - ii.
-Staff is accused of abuse, neglect or exploitation.
+Staff is accused of abuse, neglect or exploitation. - e.
+Administration of personnel policies without discrimination.